 Faux stone around the edge of your pond will keep its shape and color.
 It will resist discoloration from algae or other materials growing in your pond.
 It will prevent leakage of the pond water into your lawn or garden soil.
-As it is a smooth polymer, artificial rock will not wear down or flake, as does real rock with its granular structure.
+As it is a smooth polymer, artificial rock will not wear down or flake, like real rock does with its granular structure.
 Manufacturers of artificial rock can create layered "cliffs" that are all one piece, so there is no slippage or heaving from frost.
 Install artificial rock containers at the bottom of the pool to plant the long root structures of water lilies and other aquatic plants.

 3. Cave in a Wildlife Pond

 Fish love to shelter in a cave away from sunlight and other denizens of the pond.
 It would be nearly impossible to create a permanent cave with real rocks in your wildlife pond.
-As well, a cave made out of genuine rock would be difficult to remove from the pond, for drainage and cleaning.
+A cave made out of genuine rock would be difficult to remove from the pond, for drainage and cleaning.
 Another advantage of faux rock is that it does not draw and retain heat like real rocks.
 The rock structures in and around the pond stay cool, and keep the water around the fish at a livable temperature, even on a scorching summer day.

 4. Disguise Utility Boxes in Your Yard

-The loveliest garden vista, accented by a charming water feature, can be ruined by an immovable, rigid metal monolith used for hydro, cable or other utilities.
+The loveliest garden vista, accented by a charming water feature, can be ruined by an immovable, rigid metal monolith used for hydro, cable, or other utilities.
 Get the measurements of those eyesores and conceal them with well-fitted and secured artificial rocks.
-Release the staple-shaped pins holding the rocks down, to enable inspection of the cable box or hydro meter in seconds.
+Release the staple-shaped pins holding the rocks down, to enable inspection of the cable box or hydrometer in seconds.

 Real rocks heaped or stacked around these utility boxes could damage them, not to mention the bother of having to tear down the camouflage by hand at a few minutes' notice.